RIAPS/riaps.github.io/impl.md

 This executable runs on the control node and is used for download apps to the target nodes and launching them via the riaps_deplo instance running on those nodes.

 The figure below shows how the various elements are deployed on a system.

 ![RIAPS Element deployment](img/riaps-rt.png)

+riaps_deplo is typically started automatically (by systemd, for instance) on the target nodes, and so is rpyc_registry on the control node. riaps_ctrl is started manually on the control node.
+These processes then will launch the other processes.
+(The diagram also shows a redis database - this is used only if the centralized discovery service is used; not relevant for the current implementation of the discovery service.)

 ## Installation